 You can also add stale beer to your compost pile because the yeast will encourage the compost pile to get started.
 This means the yeast will be used by the organisms in the pile to break down the materials faster.

-Make a wasp trap
+6. Use beer for a wasp trap

 Wasps can eat up harmful pests in your garden so only use this if you really have a bad problem having them in the garden.